garlandus/augment/README.md

 This is a zero-dependency alternative to [comprehensions](https://en.wikipedia.org/wiki/List_comprehension) that requires no special syntax, and as such can be used from Java and other JVM languages.\
-Overall it provides a concise, direct-style notation that handles plain and "boxed" types indifferently, which can simplify effect handling.\
+Overall it provides a concise, direct-style notation that handles plain and container types indifferently, which can simplify effect handling.\
 It also inherently distinguishes the "rectangular" from everything else - or if you prefer, array comprehensions from list comprehensions, the parallelizable from the sequential, and applicatives from monads.

 ## Overview